The General Resurrection of the Dead

 1 “At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, everyone who is found written in the book.
 2 And many of those who sleep in the dust of the earth shall awake, some to everlasting life, some to shame and everlasting contempt.” . . .7 . . . and when the power of the holy people has been completely shattered, all these things shall be finished.
 8 Although I heard, I did not understand.
 Then I said, “My lord, what shall be the end of these things?”
 9 And he said, “Go your way, Daniel, for the words are closed up and sealed till the time of the end. . . .
 11 And from the time that the daily sacrifice is taken away, and the abomination of desolation is set up, . . .
 13 But you, go your way till the end; for you shall rest, and will arise to your inheritance at the end of the days.”
 (Daniel 12:1-2, 7b-9, 11a, 13; cf. Job 14:7-14, 19:26; Psalm 49:15; Isaiah 26:19, NKJV)

 This is definitive.
-There are numerous indicators that the resurrection happened in AD 70.
+There are numerous indicators that the general resurrection happened in AD 70―the last days of the old covenant order.
 For example, it would happen when the power of the holy people would be shattered and the sacrifices for sin would end.
 Clearly, this was in AD 70 when the temple was destroyed.
 It also is the time of the “abomination of desolation” that Jesus said would be in his generation (Matthew 24:15, 34).
 Further, the book of Revelation declared the soon completion—the unsealing of the book—just prior to AD 70.
 Its fulfillment was then imminent—the time was “near” per Revelation 22:10.
 Thus, the sealing of Daniel 12:9 and the unsealing of Revelation 22:10 are bookends that set the time of completion in AD 70.
 Revelation fulfills Daniel’s prophecy.

-Now for some more New Testament examples that proclaim the first-century imminence of the resurrection and coincident judgment:
+Now for a fuller picture of New Testament examples that proclaim the first-century imminence of the resurrection and coincident judgment:

 Another thing that makes Christians stumble on this point is that they assume that believers’ bodies in heaven will be the exact same fleshly bodies that lie in the graves.
 This too is incorrect.
 Paul, in first Corinthians 15 uses a seed analogy to explain this.
 The husk of the seed stays in the ground, while a new body—which he describes four times in the passage as a SPIRITUAL BODY—is what emerges.
 He also describes it as an IMMORTAL BODY and a GLORIFIED BODY.
 So, we obtain a new body suitable for our heavenly existence.
 Jesus describes our heavenly bodies as being like angels (Luke 20:36).
-It is clear enough that Paul expected 1 Corinthians 15, another important passage about the general resurrection, to be fulfilled during the lifetimes of his contemporaries.
+It is clear enough that Paul expected 1 Corinthians 15 to be fulfilled during the lifetimes of his contemporaries.
 The time was growing short (1 Corinthians 7:29-31 and 10:11).

 Why is the dissolution of hades significant?
 Answer: Christ’s work was finished.
 There was no longer any reason for a temporary abode of the dead after AD 70.
-The good news for Christians from the preterist perspective is that because of Jesus’ first-century work, believers can expect to go directly to heaven when we die.
+The good news for Christians from the preterist perspective is that because of Jesus’ first-century work, believers can expect to go directly to heaven when we die (Hebrews 9:27).
 There is no waiting in hades, and no confusion about our soul being “re-united with the body” at the end of time.
+Finally, the second sentence of 1 Corinthians 15:55 reads in literal translations: “O hades, where is your sting.”
+At the general resurrection, hades was emptied and those residing there in there in their spiritual bodies/souls-spirits went to their final destination―heaven for believers.

 For more information, see my book CHRISTIAN HOPE THROUGH FULFILLED PROPHECY, available at Amazon.com.